badlydrawnrob/anki/source/docs/professional/index.md

 7. Repeat for each Card Type you'd like to edit.

-## Updating Anki flashcards (and your custom theme)
+## Keeping your custom theme up-to-date

-> Take care to keep your repository up-to-date.
+> Take care to keep your repository up-to-date, so that whenever [Anki Programming Flashcards](https://github.com/badlydrawnrob/anki) update, you don't lose your changes.

-Every time the [Anki Programming Flashcards](https://github.com/badlydrawnrob/anki) updates it's CSS with a [new release](https://github.com/badlydrawnrob/anki/releases), make sure your clone or fork is up-to-date.
+Every time this repo the updates it's CSS with a [new release](https://github.com/badlydrawnrob/anki/releases), make sure your clone or fork is up-to-date.
 Upload the `.apkg` deck to the Anki desktop app first, then manually override your CSS.

 If you have any problems, [create an issue](https://github.com/badlydrawnrob/anki/issues) in this repo.